brainey421/badjgraph/README.md

-# BADJ PageRank
+# BADJGraph

-A C implementation of the power iteration algorithm to compute the PageRank vector for graphs in BADJ format.
+A C implementation of computations on graphs in BADJ (binary adjacency list) format.
+Includes tools to stream BADJ graphs from disk, perform the power iteration algorithm to compute PageRank, and the label propagation algorithm to identify connected components.

 ## Example Usage

 		$ make
+        $ ./partition data/wb-cs.stanford.badj
-		$ ./pagerank data/wb-cs.stanford.badj badj power 1000
+		$ ./pagerank data/wb-cs.stanford.badjblk 20

 ## BADJ Format